 - Cumulative noise levels were estimated based on the future schedule proposed for the Silicon Valley Rapid Transit Project (SVRTP). - Proposed BART future operations (SVRTP) on the main line would bring 271 trains through the Hayward Maintenance Complex during the daytime and 44 trains at night (in both directions of travel). - Future yard operations for the analysis were estimated at 80 train movements during daytime and 40 during nighttime hours.
 This number includes the current dispatch activities (60 trains) which would originate on the west side of the HMC and the new activities on the east. - Operations on the test track for the cumulative noise analysis would be 12 trains per hour from 7 am to 11 pm.
 This schedule is a worst-case condition for the noise modeling, and it includes the future expected trains from SVRT car commissioning.
-The train consist is assumed to be 4 cars long with operational speeds of 30 to 40 mph south of Whipple Road. - Phase 1 construction includes all work related to the west side of the Hayward Yard, including the new Overhaul Shop and associated crossovers and trackwork, a non-rail vehicle storage area and an enhanced vehicle inspection area (east side). - Phase 2 construction would implement work related to the east side of the Hayward Yard, including at least one flyover, new storage tracks, associated crossovers and trackwork and third rail power, communications, and train control systems. - Construction work on the test track and storage areas would be performed during daytime hours.
-Construction work involving mainline tracks would be done during nighttime hours and weekends.
-Thus, new switch installation and flyover construction would typically be done during nights and weekends (Phase 1 and Phase 2).
-However, preparation for construction involving the mainline would be done during daytime.
+The train consist is assumed to be 4 cars long with operational speeds of 30 to 40 mph south of Whipple Road. - A sound wall to reduce noise (recommended as sound walls SW-01 SW-02 and SW-03 in this report) would be installed prior to the start of construction work.
+Therefore, it was assumed to be part of the "existing" conditions for assessing construction noise impacts. - Phase 1 construction includes all work related to the west side of the Hayward Yard, including the new Overhaul Shop and associated crossovers and trackwork, a non-rail vehicle storage area and an enhanced vehicle inspection area (east side). - Phase 2 construction would implement work related to the east side of the Hayward Yard, including at least one flyover, new storage tracks, associated crossovers and trackwork and third rail power, communications, and train control systems.

-1 Federal Transit Administration.
+&lt;sup>1 Federal Transit Administration.
 Transit Noise and Vibration Impact Assessment.
 FTA-VA-90-1003-06, May 2006